megahertz/secrypt/README.md

 1. Run `secrypt init` command that creates two files:
 - default `secrypt.config.json` config
-- a random key for the dev (default) environment in the `secrypt.key` file.
+- a random key for the dev (default) environment in the `secrypt.keys` file.

 2. Add your secret file list to the `secrypt.config.json`: